hytechclub/cs-101/Practice/BugsPractice.md

 # Bugs Practice
-Complete the following exercises in a `Program.cs` file.
+Complete the following exercises in a new C# project.

 ## Setup
 1. Define a new method named `Bugs` with return type `void` that takes no input arguments